rackdon/oaks-back-assignment/README.md

 ## Current improvements
 - Allow to delete tasks
 - Allow to delete phases if it doesn't have related tasks
-- Don't allow to create tasks if related phase is already done
-- Force to mark phase as done by hand to ensure that create more task for that phase is not wanted (couldn't be possible if phase is done)
 - Allow to update phase and task name

 ## Future improvements